mo-martin/wandisco-documentation/docs/quickstarts/adlsg1-config.md

 Enter the first zone type: hdi-adls1
 Enter a name for the first zone [hdi-adls1]: adls1-zone Configure a second zone?
 (Y/n) n
-Enter the ADLS home hostname for adls1-zone [example.westeurope.azuredatalakestore.net]: "The ADLS Gen 1 hostname to connect to."
+Enter the ADLS home hostname for adls1-zone [example.westeurope.azuredatalakestore.net]: "The ADLS Gen1 hostname to connect to."
 Enter the ADLS home mountpoint for adls1-zone [/]: "The file path in the ADLS file system for Fusion to use as root."
-Enter the ADL handshake user for adls1-zone: "The service principal name to be used to authenticate with the ADLS Gen 1."
+Enter the ADL handshake user for adls1-zone: "The service principal name to be used to authenticate with the ADLS Gen1."
 Enter the ADL OAUTH2 Credential for adls1-zone: "The authentication key of the Active Directory credential you wish to use with Fusion."
 Enter the ADL OAUTH2 Refresh URL for adls1-zone [https://login.microsoftonline.com/example/oauth2/token]: "The Refresh Token URL for the account."
 Enter the ADL OAUTH2 Client ID for adls1-zone: "The full client ID of the Active Directory credential you wish to use with Fusion."